 Stepping into Catedral, it’s impossible to miss the massive stations of the cross on either side of the nave.
-Hand carved in stone, the details here are truly impressive.
+Hand-carved in stone, the details here are awe-inspiring.
 Also housed here are statues of San Pedro, San Pablo, San Gregorio, and San Sebastián.
-These statues used to decorate the exterior of the church, but were carefully restored and safely put on display near the interior entranceway at the turn of the century.
+These statues once decorated the exterior of the church, but were carefully restored and safely put on display near the interior entranceway at the turn of the century.

 Iglesia de San Pedro Claver in Cartagena

 Cartagena is also where you can visit the Iglesia de San Pedro Claver, as well as the convent of the same name.
 Spanish-born monk Pedro Claver lived and died in this convent, where he spent most of his life ministering to people brought to Colombia from Africa against their will.
 This work earned him the nickname “Slave of the Slaves.”

 The facade of the church is carved in stone brought to Cartagena from the island of Tierra Bomba and is regarded among the most impressive in all the city.
 Inside, take in the colorful stained-glass window situated above a towering altar crafted from Italian marble.
 At the foot of this altar is a glass urn accented in a golden bronze—a gift of Pope Leo XIII—where you can catch a glimpse of the remains of San Pedro Claver himself.

 While in the area, be sure to visit the connected convent to tour the cell where San Pedro Claver lived (and died), and browse the expansive museum housed within the facility.